 1) Annapurna Base Camp

 Annapurna Base Camp Trek is one of the most beautiful trekking packages in Nepal with loads of fun and adventure.
-This trek offers you beautiful views of snow-capped mountains.
+This trek offers you with beautiful views of snow-capped mountains.
 The trek also puts together the exploration of many villages on the way along with their unique culture.
 It is a shorter and easier trek in comparison to other high-altitude treks.

-2) Ghorepani Poonhill Trek
+2) Ghorepani Poon hill Trek

-Ghorepani Poonhill Trek is the most popular short trek to the Himalayas.
-In contrast to other short treks, Ghorepani Poonhill Trek is truly unmatchable for the epic scenes it beholds.
+Ghorepani Poon Hill Trek is the most popular short trek to the Himalayas.
+In contrast to other short treks, Ghorepani Poon Hill Trek is truly unmatchable for the epic scenes it beholds.
 Similarly, the blend of Gurung culture also offers refreshing moments.
 The scenery on this trek is simply breathtaking.
-Poonhill is the view tower at 3210m which offers a stunning view of the Himalayan panorama at sunrise with Annapurna I (8,091m), Annapurna South (7,219m), Dhaulagiri (8,167m), Lamjung Himal (6,983m), and Machhapuchhre (6,997m).
+Poon Hill is the view tower at 3210m which offers a stunning view of the Himalayan panorama at sunrise with Annapurna I (8,091m), Annapurna South (7,219m), Dhaulagiri (8,167m), Lamjung Himal (6,983m), and Machhapuchhre (6,997m).

 3) Mardi Himal Trek